Welcome to the A+ Scholarship Program.

 - When a student completes 105% of the credit hours required for his/her certificate or degree.

-If I am seeking a certificate or degree at OTC, can I use A+ for the summer semester?
+If I am seeking a certificate or degree at Ozarks Tech, can I use A+ for the summer semester?

 Yes.
 If you are eligible for A+ and wish to enroll for the summer semester, be sure to enroll in a minimum of 6 credit hours.

-If it is my first summer after high school graduation, can I use A+ for the summer semester?
+If it is my first summer after high school graduation, but plan to attend a 4 year college/university in the fall, can I use A+ for my first summer semester?

 Yes!
-The Missouri Department of Higher Education allows you to use A+ program benefits at a community college your first summer after high school graduation, even if you plan to transfer to a four-year college or university in the fall.
+The Missouri Department of Higher Education and Workforce Development allows you to use the A+ Scholarship at a community college your first summer after high school graduation, even if you plan to transfer to a four-year college or university in the fall.
 Just be sure to complete the steps outlined below.

-If you are attending OTC during your first summer after high school graduation, or if you are pursuing a certificate or degree at OTC, and you meet the requirements of A+, you must complete the following steps:
+If you are attending Ozarks Tech during your first summer after high school graduation, or if you are pursuing a certificate or degree at Ozarks Tech, and you meet the requirements of A+, complete the following steps:

-- Apply for admission to OTC at http://www.otc.edu (New high school graduates will need to register as a First-Time Freshman)
+- Apply for admission to Ozarks Tech.
+(New high school graduates will need to register as a First-Time Freshman)

 - Enroll in a minimum of six (6) credit hours.